panosc-eu/panosc/Work Packages/WP8 User Training/MeetingMinutes/2020-04-21_TaskForce.md

 ###  Updates from ESS
 * Updated Victor and Jesper on what we discussed at last meeting, but haven't heard back
-* Working on how to redirect payment for secondment agreement
+* Working on how to redirect payment for secondment agreement Repository for django-code from pan-learning.org is at https://github.com/pan-learning-org/djangotools (send Peter an email if you want to be part of the related GitHub organisation)

 ### Updates from ELI
 * WP4 people would be happy to get involved